The culture of finger-pointing and catastrophizing others' words has grown…

 - Until we believe in and obey Jesus as our Master and Savior, the devil is to a significant degree our master.
 Some of us are more in bondage than others but ALL of us are in bondage, whether we believe it or comprehend it or not.
 When the devil is our master, he truly robs us of our ability to choose and to act.
 Ultimately, he wants to treat us with all the cruelty of human slave masters.

 - The atonement of Jesus, meaning His suffering in the Garden of Gethsemane and on the cross at Golgotha, constitutes the awful, painful price—the money that he paid to purchase us.
 There is no refuting this.
-One cannot accept the Bible as the word of God without acknowledging that, “Ye are bought with a price” (1 Cor.
-6:20) and “Ye are not your own” (1 Cor.
+One cannot accept the Bible as the word of God without acknowledging that, “You are bought with a price” (1 Cor.
+6:20) and “You are not your own” (1 Cor.
 6:19).
 Consider asking God (see James 1:5) to help you comprehend the import of these statements and how the atonement of Christ results in our becoming the purchased property of the Son of God.
-It is a fact and I thank God that He has helped me understand it, because it is LIBERATING.
+It is a fact and I thank God that He has helped me understand it, because it is liberating.

 - Having Christ as Master liberates me from a cruel master, Satan, who is intent on my misery and ruin.
 It’s true.
-Despite the mocking way the world around us may refer to “the devil,” he is real and terribly powerful when we submit to him through our sinful thoughts and deeds.
+Despite the mocking way the world around us may refer to the devil, he is real and terribly powerful when we submit to him through our sinful thoughts and deeds.
 When we sin, we have stepped into the dark side, to leverage a Star Wars analogy, and by God’s laws of justice, we receive our wages from the master we obey.
 (See Romans 6:16)

 - Having Christ as Master does NOT deprive us of our essential God-given freedom to choose.
 We can choose to be an obedient slave or a rebellious slave.
 But we are a slave.
 We can kick and fuss and complain and say mean things about it all day long but that does not change the fact that we are slaves to Christ—at least for now.